Physicists at MIT have discovered that shining light on a single layer of molybdenum disulfide (MoS2) can make the material less conductive.

 “Although negative photoconductivity has been reported in some semiconducting systems, it always arises from extrinsic factors, such as defects,” Lui adds.
 “In this case, it is an intrinsic property of the crystal.”

-Trions are known to be unstable particles that usually appear at very low temperature and last for an extremely short period of time — so it has been very challenging to detect their influence on materials’ conductivity.
+Trions are known to be unstable particles that usually appear at very low temperatures and last for an extremely short period of time — so it has been very challenging to detect their influence on materials’ conductivity.
 “In single-layer MoS2, the trionic effect is so strong that we can see it even at room temperature,” Lui says.
 “Although the trions live for less than a billionth of a second, our ultrafast terahertz technique can detect them before they decay.”

 Gedik says that the work “might help us to realize room-temperature excitonic devices,” which would otherwise require extremely low temperatures.
 In addition, because the effect can be switched on and off using light pulses, such devices could be easy to control without wired connections.

 So far, the team has only studied the effect in MoS2, which belongs to a family of new two-dimensional semiconductors.
-“There are other types of two-dimensional materials with [similarly] strong trionic effect.”
-Lui says.
+“There are other types of two-dimensional materials with [similarly] strong trionic effect,” Lui says.
 “They are likely to exhibit the same photoconduction phenomenon”.

 Xiaodong Xu, a professor of physics at the University of Washington who was not involved in this research, says it is “a piece of interesting and solid work.”
 He adds, “This result is another evidence of strong Coulomb interaction in MoS2, consistent with previous studies of robust trions in monolayer transition metal dichalcogenides.”